Shawn Springs | Tackling New Challenges: Journey from the NFL to Innovating Safety

 chasing money.
 I knew it was about like finding something you love, a direction you wanted to go in and working hard at it.

-oh i think like five or six patents and two companies you know
+Speaker 4 I think like five or six patents and two companies.

 I think right above me is a lady who created a messenger RNA.